fspring/personal-website/README.md

 # personal-website
-This repository keeps the info about my personal website, built withe the code igniter framework
+This repository keeps the info about my personal website, built with the Code Igniter framework